PorterAngelica/IT-Support-notes/Module-1_Technical-Support-Fundamentals/glossary.md

 Software management: A broad term used to refer to any and all kinds of software that are designed to manage or help manage some sort of project or task

 System software: Software used to keep our core system running, like operating system tools and utilities
+---
+#Glossary terms from course 1, module 6
+**New terms and their definitions: Course 1 Module 6** 404 Not Found: An error message you might see on websites that have been moved or deleted

+Error message: Helpful indicators that can point you in the right direction

+Permission denied: An error message you might find when accessing a protected file

+Root cause: The main factor that's causing a range of issues

+Troubleshooting: The ability to diagnose and resolve a problem